Been here? Rate It!

 The voice in the lift up the 314 meters to the Hancock Center's observation deck boasted that the skyscraper was the "most recognizable building in the world".
 Now I think the Hancock Tower is a fantastic looking building, but if they think it is more recognizable than the Taj Mahal, the Empire State Building, or the Eiffel Tower, to name a few, they must be living in some alternate universe that I've never been to.

-The Sears Tower is also the Hancock Center's greatest competitor.
+The Willis Tower is also the Hancock Center's greatest competitor.
 They both have skydecks that offer grand views of the city, and they are both extremely tall buildings.
-Sears Tower obviously wins out in terms of sheer magnitude, but many in Chicago seem to think that the Hancock Center offers the best views.
+Willis Tower obviously wins out in terms of sheer magnitude, but many in Chicago seem to think that the Hancock Center offers the best views.
 What cannot be argued with is that the Hancock Tower has the least queues.
-I also prefer its clean lines to the "staggered cigarettes" shape of Sears Tower.
-My personal view is that you should go up Hancock Tower for the love of great views, and the Sears Tower for the damn bullheaded desire to chalk off one of the record breakers from your list.
+I also prefer its clean lines to the "staggered cigarettes" shape of Willis Tower.
+My personal view is that you should go up Hancock Tower for the love of great views, and the Willis Tower for the damn bullheaded desire to chalk off one of the record breakers from your list.

 At least those were my reasons for going up both :).